wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

    </table>

    ### run-tests.sh

-4. Look at the <tt>run-tests.sh</tt> file within sample-app by using <tt>code</tt> to use VSCode, etc.):
+5. Look at the <tt>run-tests.sh</tt> file within sample-app by using <tt>code</tt> to use VSCode, etc.):

     <pre><strong>code run-tests.sh
     </strong></pre>

-5. If you don't want processes to stop after the script ends (so you can issue more commands), type a "#" comment character in front of the <tt>docker compose down</tt> command line, like this:
+6. If you don't want processes to stop after the script ends (so you can issue more commands), type a "#" comment character in front of the <tt>docker compose down</tt> command line, like this:

     <pre># bring down the services on exit
-    \# trap 'docker compose down --volumes' EXIT
+    # trap 'docker compose down --volumes' EXIT
     </pre>

-6. Save the file and exit.
+    If you make such edits, processes will continue to run unless you break out by pressing <strong>command+C</strong>.

+7. If you've made changes, save the file before exiting.

-7. Run the sample app:
+8. Run the sample app:

     <pre><strong>./run-tests.sh
     </strong></pre>